Port-Net/DS28E18/README.md

 # Basic function

-on begin() the lib checks if thehe are DS28E18 on the bus that need to get initialized. after initializing status is read to clear PowerOnReset flag. to use the IC you have to provide a sequence of I2C or SPI commands and load them into the SRAM.
-This has to be done every time after power loss. please refer to datasheet at https://www.analog.com/en/products/ds28e18.html
+on begin() the lib checks if there are DS28E18 on the bus that need to get initialized.
+After initializing status is read to clear PowerOnReset flag.
+- to use the IC you have to provide a sequence of I2C or SPI commands and load them into the SRAM.
+This has to be done every time after power loss.
-Sequence is loaded with load_sequence(), executed with run_sequence() and results are fetched with read_sequence().
+- Please refer to datasheet at https://www.analog.com/en/products/ds28e18.html Sequence is loaded with load_sequence(), executed with run_sequence() and results are fetched with read_sequence().

 There is support for honeywell preasure sensor MPR series built in.
+Functions are:
+- MPR_sensor_init()
-Functions are MPR_sensor_init(), MPR_sensor_measure_result()
+- MPR_sensor_measure_result()

 currently only tested on ESP32 with PSU connected (no strong pullup)